aperkins19/NLLAB_OT2_PURE/README.md

 * Made a mistake and put well plate back on opentron in wrong place after spinning so did wax step myself.
 * Only measuring GFP for 12 hours.

+## Bug fixes by AP
+Changed preprocessing scripts to:
+* cope better with different types of time lists.
+* rearrange the header metadata in "_raw.csv" so we don't have to do it manually
+* fixed the processing of ALTE004 and produced the plots.

 ## 30/05/2022